 Milos has an airport with daily summer flights from Athens.
 We recommend to book on time for July and August.
 In addition, you may get to Milos by several daily ships, ferries and fast boats, some for just passengers and more boats for cars and vans.

-It's important to define Milos is a volcanic island.
+Milos, it's important to define, is a volcanic island.
 It means that it has a rich soil, it is green all year around with protected areas (the European Project NATURA 2000 protects almost one third of the island).
 Althought it has a large number of natural wells, there is also a large desalinization plant that produces water for all needs.

 Agriculture, sheep and goats breeding, fishing activities characterize the island's activities, other than tourism and mining.
 Moving around, you will encounter the still active mines of Milos, where they extract Bentonite, Kaolin and Perlite.
 Mineral exploitation in Milos has a millenary history.
 This helps understand that Milos is not a “summer” Cycladic Island like others: Milos is lively all year around with a stable population, families, schools, and cultural events.

-Beaches in Milos island are so beautiful (and so many)
+Milos island beaches, so beautiful (and so many)

 What is the best period to visit the island of Milos?